SAIC-ATS/ARTTECH-5010/syllabus.md

 _Tip: If you are going to be absent, late to class, or need to depart early, please contact me BEFORE class starts.
 This is so I can make sure you have what you need to succeed!_

 ### Wait Lists
-Students wait-listed for classes will be admitted on a space available basis determined by instructors’ discretion (in consultation with the department chair).
+Students wait-listed for classes will be admitted on a space available basis determined by instructor's discretion (in consultation with the department chair).

 ### Grading Procedure/Criteria
 Grades are credit / no-credit for this course.
 Credit for the course is given when _all_ assignments are completed.